DavidSanwald/klangblocks/README.md

 TODO
 * Add some actual interface
-* Further improving offline capabilities
+* Further steps towards a real PWA
+  * utilizing app sheell structure to improve perceptual speed
 * Adding cooler not as simplistic Pad component, that uses SVG animations instead of not repaint safe CSS properties
 * Better isolation of individual unit tests
 * Changing store structure, so that multiple sequencers can be handled